 Fact: Arbitration Almost Always Rules Against the Consumer

 Think of it like this.
 A judge and jury are part of the court system, which is funded by everyone (the taxpayer).
-And, it is your Constitutional right for a reason.
+And it is your Constitutional right for a reason.
 The arbitrator(s), on the other hand, are paid by the manufacturer/defendant.

 Now, even if you fall into the arbitration trap, you may still be able to take your claim before a judge.
-But keep in mind that the arbitrator’s potential biased ruling will be brought up – adding another obstacle to receiving full compensation.
+But keep in mind that the arbitrator’s potentially biased ruling will be brought up – adding another obstacle to receiving full compensation.

 As you buy a car, be sure to look very closely at the terms of the purchase order – as these clauses are usually buried in the fine print.
-Most have an option to opt out of forced arbitration within 30 days, but in my experience, the salesperson never tells the consumer about the opt-out provision.
+Most have the option to opt out of forced arbitration within 30 days, but in my experience, the salesperson never tells the consumer about the opt-out provision.